zesk/build/documentation/source/guide/coding.md

 The arguments passed are the error handler (`_awsInstall` here as expanded via `${FUNCNAME[0]}`), and the actual function to call (`__awsInstall` - defined in `./bin/build/tools/aws/install.sh`)

-This allows us to defer loading of entire modules of code until needed.
+This allows us to defer loading code until needed making {applicationName} initialization time faster.

 ## Standard error codes